-If a tooth is cracked, a crown holds the tooth together to prevent the further propagation of the crack.
+If a tooth is cracked, a dental crown holds the tooth together to prevent the further propagation of the crack.

-A crown can cover and support a tooth with a large filling when there is not enough tooth structure left.
-In most cases, crowns are indicated after a root canal therapy, and are used to protect the non-vital tooth.
+A dental crown can cover and support a tooth with a large filling when there is not enough tooth structure left.
+In most cases, dental crowns are indicated after a root canal therapy, and are used to protect the non-vital tooth.

-Crowns are also used to protect weak teeth from fracturing, restore fractured teeth, or cover badly shaped or discoloured teeth.
+Dental crowns are also used to protect weak teeth from fracturing, restore fractured teeth, or cover badly shaped or discoloured teeth.

-To prepare the tooth for a crown, it is reshaped smaller so that the crown can fit over it.
-An impression of the teeth and gums is made and sent to the laboratory for crown fabrication.
+To prepare the tooth for a dental crown, your tooth will be reshaped smaller so that the crown can fit over it.
+An impression of the teeth and gums will be made and sent to the laboratory for crown fabrication.

-With proper care, crowns normally last from eight to 12 years.
-However, with good oral hygiene, crowns typically enjoy higher life expectancy.
+With proper care, dental crowns normally last from eight to 12 years.
+However, with good oral hygiene, dental crowns typically enjoy higher life expectancy.
 It is important to clean between your crowns and teeth.
 Flossing is important to remove plaque from the crown area where the gum meets the tooth as it can cause dental decay and gum disease.

-Bridges help maintain the shape of your face, as well reduce the stress in your bite by replacing missing teeth.
+Dental bridges help maintain the shape of your face, as well reduce the stress in your bite by replacing missing teeth.